Worcester Art Museum: Management

 The Worcester Art Museum operates on a $10M annual budget and is governed by an active 25-member Board of Trustees, made up of local, national, and international members with expertise in finance, investment, museum management, art history, education, and real estate development.
-In addition, WAM has a 200-member Corporation and over 3,000 members and 100 Business Partners.
+In addition, it has a 200-member Corporation and over 3,000 members and 100 Business Partners.
 It employs 65 full-time and 128 part-time personnel (including 56 professional artist faculty) and enlists hundreds of volunteers and docents.
 In November 2017, the Museum was awarded reaccreditation by the American Alliance for Museums.

-Prior to becoming Director of WAM in 2011, Matthias Waschek, PhD, served as executive director and Curator of the Pulitzer Arts Foundation (2003–2011) and Head of Academic Programs at the Louvre Museum in Paris (1992–2003).